-CO No. At the end of the course, students will be able to Knowledge Level up to CO1 Understand the scope and the method of study of Religion and its relation to fields like sociology, theology, and ethics К2 CO2 Understand the grounds for the disbelief and the belief in God and God's attributes and apply them to belief in one's life КЗ CO3 Analyse the nature of Religious Language К4 CO4 Know the different faith traditions and their believers and apply them in order to understanding that foster unity КЗ CO5 Assess the nature of Truth and its claims by all religious traditions in dialogue with one another and how they foster harmony and good-will К5
+CO No. At the end of the course, students will be able to Knowledge Level up to CO1 Understand the scope and the method of study of Religion and its К2 01 relation to fields like sociology, theology, and ethics πZ CO2 Understand the divine essence and divine intellect and will through that 02 they able to analyse the nature and attributes of God. К4 CO3 Understand the grounds for disbelief and belief in God through that they К4 005 able to analyse the reality of God.
+N4 CO4 Know the different faith traditions and their believers and apply them in К3 04 order to understanding that foster unity 1.5 CO5 Assess the nature of Truth and its claims by all religious traditions in K5 .05 dialogue with one another and how they foster harmony and good-will K5